 We have created this supplement to assist in your career exploration of international public interest law.
 It is intended to be used with the Social Justice Initiatives' Public Interest Job Search Toolkit and, if applicable to you, the "LL.M.
 Supplement to the Public Interest Job Search Toolkit."
-Both documents, as well as additional career guides and job search tools, can be found on our website.
+Both documents, as well as additional career guides and tools, can be found on our Job Search Tools web page.